Beefster09/table-lang/design.md

 In addition, `name` is designated as a key, so you can access any entry by name.
 It will be indexed with an additional hashtable, but also prevents the creation of an entry with a duplicate name.
 You can mark multiple fields as a key, treating it as a combined value key.
-Key fields can only be non-nullable ints, strings, bools, and any struct containing only those.
+Key fields must be equality comparable and non-nullable pure value types.
-You can have multiple sets of keys by appending a number after the #key
+(i.e. Int, String, Char, Bool, IVec and structs containing only those) You can have multiple sets of keys by appending a number after the #key

 tables may only store structs inline.
 Arrays inside tables always own their contents.

 ```
-Bullet: table[100] {
+table[100] Bullet {
     ...
 }
 ```

-This table is limited to a maximum of 100 entries.
+The above table is limited to a maximum of 100 entries.

 ```
-WeakRef: shared table {
+table Sprites: Renderer {
     ...
 }
 ```

-This table can be accessed from all metathreads and is protected by synchronization primitives.
+The above table is a statically defined table available only to the Renderer metathread.

 ```
-Sprites: Renderer table {
+table WeakRef: * {
     ...
 }
 ```

-This table is specifically available only to the Renderer master thread.
+The above table can be accessed from all metathreads and is protected by synchronization primitives.

 `#sparse` and `#dense` are compiler hints for how to store tables.
 Dense tables have more consistent iteration and sparse tables have fast foreign key access and deletion.
 Dense tables should generally